 Nusantrik by Kicau-Bilau

-“Nusantrik” is an improvisational performance of live soundscape, contemporary dance and visual projections performed by soundscape duo Kicau-Bilau, performing artists Wak Kang and Mislina Mustaffa and visual artist Mulo.
-Anchored by the soothing sounds of angklung and guitar by Kicau-Bilau, accompanied by a form of contemporary dance by Wak Kang and Mislina Mustaffa and Mulo’s visual projection on layers of fabric, these collaborating artists bring elements of Malay culture to their repertoires in a contemporary context.
+“Nusantrik” is an improvisational performance of live soundscape, contemporary dance and visual projections performed by soundscape duo Kicau-Bilau and performing artists Wak Kang and Mislina Mustaffa.
+Anchored by the soothing sounds of angklung and guitar by Kicau-Bilau, accompanied by a form of contemporary dance by Wak Kang and Mislina Mustaffa and a visual projection on layers of fabric, these collaborating artists bring elements of Malay culture to their repertoires in a contemporary context.
 Just like the music, the body movements and visuals respond in spontaneity to the sounds and surroundings.
-The sessions are site-specific, impromptu and arbitrary.
+The session is site-specific, impromptu and arbitrary.
 “Nusantrik” (which is a combination of two Malay words: Nusantara and eksentrik) intends to translate the diverse culture and tradition of the Nusantara (Malay Archipelago) into an unforgettable performance of sounds, sights and light.
 In a nutshell, it is a showcase of Nusantara’s eccentricity you would not want to miss.

 Six young musicians formed Darmas, a band propelled by the rhythms derived from traditional Malay classics like joget (a traditional Malay dance from Malacca influenced by the Portuguese colonist dance of Branyo), zapin (a Malay dance in Malaysia, Indonesia, and Brunei) and canggung (Malay dance with Thai influences).
 The central element in Darmas’ sounds comes from kulintangan, an ancient series of gongs featured in many cultural festivities and traditional ceremonies of major tribes in Sabah, presenting a kaleidoscopic mix of Malaysian eclectic sounds.